 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-If you don’t have enough in savings to cover an emergency expense, you might be wondering what your options are to cover this unexpected cost.
+If you don’t have enough in savings to cover an emergency expense, an emergency loan that gives you the money you need quickly may help.

-Whether your car breaks down or you find yourself battling a sudden illness, you may need quick extra cash to get through.
-We’ll discuss the different types of emergency loans that could be available to you, and we’ll give you tips on how to navigate the borrowing process — and any other options you may have.
+We’ll discuss the different types of emergency loans that could be available to you, as well as some lenders to consider.
+We’ll also give you tips on how to navigate the borrowing process — and any other options you may have.

 - 5 types of emergency loans